KxSystems/docs/docs/kb/compression/compressionratio.md

 # Compression ratio

-Compression ratio is one of the [three key metrics](../file-compression.md#performance) to evaluate a compression algorithm.
+**Compression ratio** is one of the [three key metrics](../file-compression.md#performance) to evaluate a compression algorithm.
 It measures the relative reduction in size of data.
 This ratio is calculated by dividing the uncompressed size by the compressed size.
 For example, a value of 4 indicates that the data consumes a quarter of the disk space after compression.
 Higher numbers are better.

+## Detailed results

-In this document, we display the relative sizes after compression, which is the inverse of compression ratios.
+In this document, we display the **relative sizes** after compression, which is the inverse of compression ratios.
 The numbers are in percentages, so 25 corresponds to compression ratio 4.
 We used a popular financial dataset from the New York Stock Exchange (NYSE).
 The block size parameter was set to 17, which translates to logical block size of 128 KB.

 The table-level results are presented below.